-The Iliad Project introduces children in Upper Key Stage 2 to the story of the Trojan War.
+The Iliad Project introduces children and young people to one of the most ancient and timeless stories - Homer's 'The Iliad', the tale of the Trojan War.

-Through engaging with extracts from Homer's 'The Iliad' as well as storytelling, role-play, script-writing and analysis of paintings, children learn of a rich interpretation of one of the oldest stories of European civilisation.
+Through engaging with extracts from Homer's 'The Iliad' as well as storytelling, role-play, writing-in-role and analysing paintings, children learn of a rich interpretation of one of the oldest stories of European civilisation.

 Our interpretation of the story explores the tales of the Apple of Discord, the Marriage of Helen and the Birth of Achilles, and uses these three strands to preface the events of the Trojan War.